kalavai-net/kalavai-client/docker/registrar/README.md

 - `LITELLM_ACCESS_GROUP`: access group to assign the model to in gateway
 - `PROVIDER`: gateway provider
 - `DEPLOYMENT_ID`: internal id to link the model to a deployment ID in Kalavai

+## Billing heartbeat

+The registrar container can be used to send billing heartbeats to track model usage.
+It will call the gateway API to send a heartbeat with the current usage metrics.

+### Env variables

+Functionality is configured via environment variables:

+- `USER_ID`: user id to track the usage
+- `JOB_ID`: job id to track the usage
+- `VRAM_USAGE`: VRAM usage in GB
+- `MEMORY_USAGE`: Memory usage in GB
+- `CPU_USAGE`: CPU usage in percentage
+- `GPU_TYPE`: GPU type
+- `INTERVAL_SECONDS`: interval in seconds to send the heartbeat
+- `PROVIDER`: gateway provider

 ## Build